 All in all, we’re biased in our love for Asia and would suggest you read a little more about specific countries and what they individually have to offer.
 South America is an amazing continent and might well suit you better – if so we’d like to recommend our friends at Last Frontiers who provide a very similar holiday service to us, except their specialism is Latin America.

-Download our guide to Asia for easy-to-digest information on all the varied countries you could visit in this fascinating continent.
+Download our Not a Brochure for easy-to-digest information on all the varied countries you could visit in this fascinating continent.